input-output-hk/react-polymorph/README.md

-# react-polymorph
+# React Polymorph

 React Polymorph is a UI framework for React, that separates logic, markup and theming of components.
-It's powered by [CSS Modules](https://github.com/css-modules/css-modules) and harmoniously integrates with your [webpack](http://webpack.github.io/) workflow, although you can use any other module bundler.
+It's inspired by [react-toolbox](https://github.com/react-toolbox/react-toolbox/) (but more flexible), powered by [CSS Modules](https://github.com/css-modules/css-modules) and harmoniously integrates with your [webpack](http://webpack.github.io/) workflow, although you can use any other module bundler.

 ## Why?